 When does the school year begin and when is the last day?
 When do I need to report?

 Teacher orientation typically begins mid-August.
-New teachers are encouraged to arrive in Kyiv one week before orientation in order to get settled in.
-The first day of school takes place during the third week of August and the last day of school is during the third week of May.
+New teachers are encouraged to arrive in Kyiv one week before orientation in order to get acclimated.
+The first day of school takes place during the third week of August and the last day of school is during the last week of May.
 Dates vary slightly each year.